onqtam/headjack/docs/why/14_ECONOMICS.md

 how to fund free books - relative to their popularity and recognition - in the commons

+in a truly open economy mergers and acquisitions (which lead to efficiency by reducing duplication and furthering economies of scale) don't need to be blocked or feared as monopoly wouldn't be a concern

 An open-source economy
 We must make transparency and openness pay